Center Ice Skating Club - Membership Information

 Coaching – Club membership covers only your ice cost and does not include any coaching services.
 Coaching will be contracted with the individual coaches and payment is made directly to them.
 Arrangements for private lessons are to be made directly with the professionals.

-Vouchers- Vouchers are awarded to parents who volunteer their time as ice monitors.
-One voucher will be awarded for every 4 sessions monitored.
+Ice Monitors- Vouchers are awarded to parents who offer up their time to work as ice monitors.
+One voucher will be awarded for every 4 sessions monitored. *Remember since ice monitors receive vouchers, this job does not count as volunteer hours also.

-Parent Participation – Parents are required to volunteer to help with club activities.
-We would request that at least 5 hours of volunteer hours to the club is given.
+Parent Participation – Parents are required to volunteer at least (3) hours during the club season.
+Volunteer hours not completed will be charged to the skater’s account at $25 per hour ($75 for all 3 hours).
 Volunteers run the Club and its success takes work from everyone.

 Registration Fee – 100% of the Registration Fee is due with the application.
 It covers the Cleveland Council fee per skater and Club administrative charges, including Club business, legal fees, copying fees, postage, etc.